Independence National Historical Park | INDEPENDENCE HALL

 Once it is time to begin, a Ranger will lead the group into the East Wing and will give a short lecture on the building’s history before proceeding into Independence Hall.

-Tour begins in the East Wing of Independence Hall
+Tour of Independence Hall begins in the East Wing of the building, Independence National Historical Park

-Tour begins in the East Wing of Independence Hall
+Tour of Independence Hall begins in the East Wing of the building, Independence National Historical Park

 The first stop is the courtroom where the Pennsylvania Supreme Court met, both in colonial and post-colonial times.
 The room is furnished as it might have been in the mid-1780s.